 Old World wine regions have regulations that restrict the blending possibilities.
 The red grapes permitted in Rioja in Spain are Tempranillo, Graciano and Mazuelo, so Rioja red wine can only be a blend of these three varieties and winemakers cannot include, say, Shiraz in the blend.

 In the New World, there are no regulations, and winemakers often experiment with everything under the sun.
 South Africa is particularly innovative when it comes to blending.
 The Spier Creative Block range is made up of blends, and the numbers after the names denote the number of varietals in each blend.
 For instance, Creative Block 2 is a blend of Sauvignon Blanc and Semillon, while Creative Block 8 is a blend of eight varieties.
 South African white blends from Chenin Blanc, Roussanne, Marsanne, Chardonnay, Clariette Blanche and so on are gaining international reputations.

-In fact, some wines that state only one variety on the label may consist of a small proportion of other grape varieties.
-In the US, a wine can be labeled as a single varietal if it consists of only 75% of a grape variety, while in South Africa and Australia, the minimum is 85%.
+In fact, some wines that only state one variety on the label may consist of a small proportion of other grape varieties.
+In the USA, a wine can be labelled as a single varietal if it consists of only 75% of a grape variety, while in South Africa and Australia, the minimum is 85%.

 For more wine articles like this, like Foodie on Facebook